Peterson olefination: Basic elimination

 The action of base upon a β-hydroxysilane (1) results in a concerted syn elimination of (2) or (3) to form the desired alkene.
 The penta-coordinate silicate intermediate (3) is postulated, but no proof exists to date.

 Potassium alkoxides eliminate quickly, while sodium alkoxides generally require heating.
 Magnesium alkoxides only eliminate in extreme conditions.
 The order of reactivity of alkoxides, K > Na >> Mg, is consistent with higher electron density on oxygen, hence increasing the alkoxide nucleophilicity.

 Acidic elimination

 The treatment of the β-hydroxysilane (1) with acid results in protonation and an anti elimination to form the desired alkene.

 Alkyl substituents

 When the α-silyl carbanion contains only alkyl, hydrogen, or electron-donating substituents, the stereochemical outcome of the Peterson olefination can be controlled, because at low temperature the elimination is slow and the intermediate β-hydroxysilane can be isolated.

 Once isolated, the diastereomeric β-hydroxysilanes are separated.
 One diastereomer is treated with acid, while the other is treated with base, thus converted the material to an alkene with the required stereochemistry.

 Electron-withdrawing substituents

 When the α-silyl carbanion contains electron-withdrawing substituents, the Peterson olefination directly forms the alkene.
 The intermediate β-hydroxysilane cannot be isolated as it eliminates in-situ.
 The basic elimination pathway has been postulated in these cases.

+Functional group tolerance

+Unlike the Wittig reaction, Peterson-type olefinations tolerate nitriles.